 Front-end focused neobanks rely on larger partner banks to establish a CBS.
 They focus solely on the tech side of things, while the financial operations are handled by the partner bank.

-A full-stack digital bank allows you to handle the complete customer journey and offer a wide range of services, while the front-end model limits the scope a bit.
+A full-stack digital bank allows you to handle the complete customer journey from digital account opening to monthly financial data analysis and offers a wide range of services, while the front-end model limits the scope a bit.
 Nevertheless, the latter allows you to specialize in one area instead of being a jack-of-all-trades.

 Create a customer-centric mindset

 A customer-centric mindset is essential to the implementation of digital in organizations.
 For banks, this works in three parts; you need to be attentive and pragmatic, embrace creativity and innovation, and redefine the role of your branches altogether.
-The goal should be to anticipate clients’ expectations and use technology to build solutions in advance.
+The goal should be to anticipate clients’ expectations, improve customer experience and use technology to build solutions in advance.

 Put innovation as a basis of all strategies

 Digital requires you to stay on your toes and keep adapting to the changes in the environment.
-Make sure that whatever strategies you build have the room to absorb innovation transform the operations without disrupting older processes.
+Make sure that even the basic banking products you build have the room to absorb innovation and transform operations without disrupting older processes.

 Use data analytics

-When all of your systems go digital, the influx of customer data will also skyrocket.
-You can use this data to run different analyses and get insights about your customers.
+When all of your systems go digital, the influx of personal data will also skyrocket.
+You can use this data to run different analyses and get insights about your customers, including customer behavior and the level of customer satisfaction.
 This data could also help make your segmentation models more effective and provide personalized services to each customer.

 Develop a fully digital ecosystem